anzenker/master_thesis_anzenker_2025/docs/commands.md

 <a name="cano"></a>
 ## 2.4 Choosing the Canonical Transcriptome

 One representative (canonical) transcript per gene ID is chosen.
 Here for each gene ID, the isoform with the highest nucleotide coverage (i.e., the most bases supported by aligned reads) was selected as the canonical transcript.
-This is done with a bustom script.
+This is done with a custom script.

 ```
 # 4. choose the canonical transcripts